christinalee/Slides/slides-master/react-native/slides.md

 note: to start, we should acknowledge that native will always be faster if done right !!!

-## Ships with a JAR, adds to app size
+## Ships with a non-trivial APK, adds to app size

-note: an issue on android, because of dex limits also note, ships with fresco... if you already have an image library, you don't want a dupe !!!
+note: an issue on android, because of dex limits also note, ships with fresco... if you already have an image library, you don't want a dupe also ships with JSCore binaries for both x86 and ARM !!!

 ## Giving up device power for development speed